scripting/drummerSupport/README.md

 ### Docs

-Drummer is very much in development mode, but a some of the docs are already available.
+Drummer is very much in development mode, but some of the docs are already available.

-* <a href="http://docserver.scripting.com/">DocServer</a> -- a collection of docs for the verb set.

 * <a href="http://docserver.scripting.com/drummer/scripting.opml">Scripting in Drummer</a>

 * <a href="http://docserver.scripting.com/drummer/instantOutlines.opml">Instant outlines</a>

+* <a href="http://docserver.scripting.com/">DocServer</a> -- a collection of docs for the verb set.

 * <a href="http://drummer.scripting.com/davewiner/drummer/changeNotes.opml">Change notes</a> (opens in Drummer)